The UK Accountants AI Visibility Leaderboard

 Build clear, AI-readable sector pages (e.g. "Accountants for SaaS startups", "Ecommerce accountancy").
 Publish structured tax guides and small-business checklists.
 Add FAQ schema to your site.
 Create comparison and "best of" content.
 Post consistent niche thought leadership on LinkedIn.
 Rafiki helps accountancy firms do all of this end to end.

-What is GEO (Generative Engine Optimisation) for accountancy? ▼
+What is GEO (Generative Engine Optimisation), in plain English? ▼

 How is the leaderboard scored? ▼

-We run 11 neutral buyer-intent prompts against ChatGPT for each speciality, extract every firm GPT mentions, then score based on appearance frequency, mention position and category relevance.
+We run 33 neutral buyer-intent prompts against ChatGPT three times each via the OpenAI API with web search enabled, extract every firm GPT mentions, then score based on appearance frequency (heaviest weight), mention position, category relevance, and cross-category strength.
+Firms that never appear score zero.
 Full methodology is documented above and the queries are open for anyone to reproduce.

 How often is the UK accountants leaderboard updated? ▼